Manitoba Road Trips: Winnipeg Family Vacation

 While there are lots of great family dining options (may we recommend Across the Board, a board game café?), Winnipeg’s dining scene may be better appreciated sans minors.
 Especially when you want to sample the tasty brews at a local microbrewery or sip on craft cocktails.
 For a complete guide to where to eat and drink in Winnipeg, check out Peg City Grub, Tourism Winnipeg’s official food blog.

 Another option for a night out is a visit to the Casinos of Winnipeg.
 Club Regent Casino in eastern Winnipeg and McPhillips Station Casino on the west side offer high-end gaming, dining and entertainment options.
 In downtown Winnipeg, the Shark Club is a Vegas-style gaming centre that is a favourite post-Winnipeg Jets game destination.
-Across the street is Hargrave Street Market, quickly becoming a favourite trendy food hall.
+Across the street is Hargrave Street Market, a favourite trendy food hall.
 The Downtown Winnipeg Farmers’ Market takes place outside on the plaza of True North Square on Thursdays.

 A person ready to throw a ball at lit up targets on the wall